5 Best Practices to Train Vet Techs

 1. Assign a mentor.

 When vet techs have a mentor, both the technician and the practice improve quickly.
+This is particularly useful for those fresh out of a vet tech program.
 The technician is able to ask questions and rehearse techniques under an expert eye.
 They hone their skills by combining hands-on experience with the fundamentals they learn in training.
-At the same time, the student can show the mentor techniques and advancements that might be new to the practice.
+At the same time, the recent graduate or student completing their externship can show the mentor techniques and advancements that might be new to the practice.

 If possible, the mentor should be a graduate of an AVMA accredited training program.
 In cases where the practice doesn’t yet have credentialed veterinary technicians, you can assign a highly experienced technician to serve as mentor.